jebez1/How_to_watch_a_web_page_video_at_its_native_resolution_not_resized/readme.txt

 On Edge , Chrome :
 it's impossible without extension : https://stackoverflow.com/questions/21207474/custom-css-has-stopped-working-in-32-0-1700-76-m-google-chrome-update .
-But yes with an extension that injects a user stylesheet ( .css file ) with video{object-fit:none!important} in it ( only video{object-fit:none!important} : extension video no-fit ) .
+But yes with an extension that injects a user stylesheet ( .css file ) with video{object-fit:none!important} in it ( only video{object-fit:none!important} : video no-fit ) .

 It works on Youtube , Facebook , Vimeo , Koreus , Twitter , Dailymotion ...

 # Locally , add object-fit:none to style from <video> with an extension ...

-#0 Modify the web browser source code to change the default video|img{object-fit:fill} to video|img{object-fit:none} .
+#0 Modify the web browser source code to change the default video|img{object-fit:fill} to video|img{object-fit:none!important} .

 How to auto get the video without container ?